-If you are certain there has not been any exposure to the bat, the goal is to let it get out of your house through an open window.
+If you are certain there has not been any exposure to the bat, you can let it get out of your house through an open window.
 If you attempt to capture the bat for testing, extreme caution must be taken.
-Wait until it lands, protect yourself with leather gloves and jacket and try to keep some distance by attaching a can to the end of broom handle.
-When the can is over the bat, slide a piece of cardboard under it and tape it closed.
-You can also, for a fee, hire a person permitted to handle wild animals.
-Contact DPH at 617 626 1794 for instructions about submitting a bat for testing.
+(I am not comfortable giving you instructions for catching bats.)
+You can, for a fee, hire a person permitted to handle wild animals.